mapillary/mapillary_tools/README.md

 ### Usage examples

- - sample the video `path/to/images` to directory `path/to/video` at the default sampling rate 2 seconds, ie 1 one video frame every 2 seconds.
+ - sample the video `path/to/images` to directory `path/to/video` at the default sampling rate 2 seconds, ie 1 video frame every 2 seconds.

 ```bash
 mapillary_tools sample_video --import_path "path/to/images" --video_file "path/to/video" --advanced